 Speaking of which, test the printed version out at home as well.
 Print out a single copy on your home printer then fold it to see if the sections are aligned how they’re meant to.

 If one of the sections has a full color that’s different from the section next to it, you need to make sure that the fold is right on the line where the color changes.

 Review the folding parameters we showed you above.
 Make any changes and get ready to print.
 But before sending it off to a professional printer, there are a couple of things you’ll need to do.

 If you’re using images, colors, shapes or graphics that reach the edges of the page, make them a little larger so they overflow the borders.
 A couple of millimeters will do.
 This will prevent any white edges when the brochure is printed and cut.

 Use a service like Vistaprint to print your brochure.
-You can upload your design to their system and they will print and fold all your brochures.
+You can upload your design to their system and they'll print and fold all your brochures for you.

-For those of you sending your brochure out to be printed with Vistaprint or your printer of choice, there are a few things to consider.
+However, if you choose to go this route, there are a few things to consider.
 These are things that will change the cost of the printing so it’s best to know your choices.

 Brochures are generally printed on light glossy paper but you can ultimately choose your type of paper.
 Paper that’s a little heavier will make the brochure look more sturdy and will last longer.

 Your printer will give you options, they know which paper is easiest to fold and which will be more affordable.